$Libra cryptocurrency scandal: Political repercussions

 Rejected proposal to call Karina Milei to testify before the Congress.

 Following the scandal, investigations suggested corruption by people linked to Milei's inner circle including Mauricio Novelli, an advisor to Milei, although Milei himself was not implicated.

 The main opposition block, Union for the Homeland (UxP), has heavily criticized the president's actions and has proposed articles of impeachment in response.
 Socialist Party lawmaker Esteban Paulón presented a second bill to initiate impeachment proceedings.
 However, the initiative does not have enough supporters in the Impeachment Commission to proceed with the proposal.

 The Workers' Left Front (FIT) requested the immediate appearance of Milei in the Chamber of Deputies to provide verbal reports on the promotion of the cryptocurrency.
 Those requests were declined by the Congress.

 The Civic Coalition ARI, represented by its president Maximiliano Ferraro, distanced itself from the impeachment proposal.
 Ferraro stated that, although what happened was serious and could constitute crimes such as money laundering or fraud, impeachment was not the solution.
 Instead, he advocated for ensuring the proper service of justice and made himself available to collaborate in the relevant investigations.

 Republican Proposal (PRO) expressed concern about the incident's economic impact and possible damage to Argentina's credibility.
 However, they rejected impeachment, calling it "opportunistic".

 On Tuesday, April 8, Argentina's Chamber of Deputies approved an investigation into $Libra including requiring testimony from government officials; Milei and his sister, chief of staff Karina Milei, will not be questioned and are not implicated.
+In late November 2025, an Argentine congressional commission authored a report on the investigation.
+The commission concluded that Milei allegedly used his presidency to promote a scam, that his image was exploited for profit, and that the $LIBRA token was not his first such incident.
+The findings appear in a 200-page report issued after three months of lower-house deliberations, backed by opposition parties but disputed by some members of Milei’s party and the PRO.
+The report is not a criminal investigation and cannot make direct claims about events.